YottaDB/YDBDoc/MessageRecovery/errors.rst

 COLLDATAEXISTS, Collation type cannot be changed while xxxx data exists

-Run Time Error: This indicates that an attempt was made to change the local collation type while xxxx was either a subscripted local for a process collation change or a gvn name for global variable collation..
+Run Time Error: This indicates that an attempt was made to change the local collation type while xxxx was either a subscripted local, for a process collation change, or a gvn name, for global variable collation.

 Action: KILL or NEW the local variables before you change the local collation type, or KILL a gvn before changing its collation.